Hyphaeic/HPL/README.md

 A software license derived from Apache 2.0 with additional conditions restricting use by operators of censorship and surveillance infrastructure.

+## Philosophy

+This software is provided for the advancement of open infrastructure and individual sovereignty.
+The Licensor declines monetary compensation in favor of a specific ethical exchange: **You may use this Work only if You respect the digital rights of end-users.** This ethical compliance is the sole and material consideration for this License.
+If You cannot pay this price, You have no right to the Work.

 ## Quick Summary

 | You CAN use HPL-licensed software if you... | You CANNOT use HPL-licensed software if you... |